-After a year of postgraduate study in the United Kingdom and ten months with a political organization in Delhi thereafter, I am back in Uttar Pradesh (UP) to lead a program initiated by a nonprofit I used to work with.
+After a year of postgraduate study and a brief stint with a political organization, I am back in Uttar Pradesh (UP) to lead a women’s leadership program.

-I am curious to see if a dedicated leadership program for women part of Self Help Groups can lead to greater participation of women in politics and local governance.
+I am here to see whether a dedicated leadership program for women part of Self Help Groups (SHGs) can lead to greater participation in politics and local governance in rural areas.

 Women’s leadership in local governance

-As two researchers conducting an RCT study on our program observed- “The Indian constitution mandates that one-third of all village council head positions be reserved for women.
+“The Indian constitution mandates that one-third of all village council head positions be reserved for women.
 However, the implementation of this quota has resulted in very slow increases in the political participation of women.
-In the 2010 local government elections i.e. in the fourth round of elections after this quota was introduced, only 14% of unreserved council head positions were filled by women” (analysis of data from 41 districts of UP where we work).
+In the 2010 local government elections i.e. in the fourth round of elections after this quota was introduced, only 14% of unreserved council head positions were filled by women,” observe two researchers conducting an RCT study on our program.

 It is crucial that women actively participate in local governance and politics — they are human beings with their own unique needs, and their voices must be heard!

-Several studies also show that women leaders are more likely to invest in services valued by women (better sanitation, drinking water, health services, education, skill training).
-They are also likely to inspire other women to participate more actively in governance and politics when they’re at the helm.
+Studies show that women leaders are more likely to invest in services valued by women (better sanitation, drinking water, health services, education, skill training).
+They are also likely to inspire other women to participate in governance and politics when they’re at the helm.

 I started this blog to document this journey — the learnings, challenges, highs and the lows, and inspiring conversations from the hinterlands — and to reflect on them.